Shock Trauma Orthopaedic Trauma Fellowship

-Thank you for your interest in our fellowship.
-The R Adams Cowley Shock Trauma Center (STC) Orthopaedic Traumatology Fellowship Program boasts more than 30 years of experience in training orthopaedic trauma surgeons.
-We are proud of our tradition of excellence in education and are fortunate to have a strong alumni base of physicians who have played important roles in the development of the continued evolution of the field of orthopaedic trauma.
+The R Adams Cowley Shock Trauma Center (STC) Orthopaedic Traumatology Fellowship Program boasts more than 40 years of experience in training orthopaedic trauma surgeons.
+We are proud of our tradition of excellence in education and have produced a strong alumni base of surgeons who have played important roles in the field of orthopaedic trauma.

 - Hands on Experience with a High Volume of High Energy Patients: Few centers can compare with the severity or volume of the injured patients seeking care at STC.
 Our orthopaedic group performs 4,000 trips to the operating room a year, a high percentage of these for polytrauma cases.
 Fellows have a busy operative experience with a heavy emphasis on difficult high-energy cases.